ptsefton/chordprobook/README.md

 *  Transpose songs

-So, if you play with a group you can maintain a songbook for the group, then create subsets of that book jsut by typing the titles
+If you play with a group you can maintain a songbook for the group to play from, then create setlists which are ordered subsets of that book by typing abbreviated titles into a text file, and generating a book from that.
+The setlist will be printed as a table of contents for the book, on the back of the cover page so you can rip it off an put it on the floor, unless you're viewing in on a tablet.

 ### PDF

-* Scales songs to fit the page as best it can (good for ageing eyes and working in the dark)
+* **Formats songs to fit the page** as best it can (good for ageing eyes and working in the dark).
+This feat is accompished by creating an HTML document, via Pandoc, with CSS to render the pages at A4 size then using wkhtmltopdf to create a PDF.

-* Generate individual song-sheets including multiple keys eg add this directive to produce two more versions of a song transposed up one semitone and down two semitones.
+* **Generates individual song-sheets including multiple keys** transposed from the original.

-    ```{transpose: +1 -2}```
+* **Produces a PDF table of contents** which works well on tablets for navigation.

 ### Word output (.docx)

-* Gives you a start on creating a word document from a set of chordpro files
+* Gives you a start on creating a word document (via pandoc) from a set of chordpro files.
+Each song begins on a new page.
+* You can change the styles in the included ```reference.docx``` to your taste.
+At the moment it does not auto-scale the text to fit the page

+### HTML output

+This is still experimental, but the idea is to produce HTML that fills the screen for use on tablets, phones, etc with swipe navigatoin.

 ### TODO